Diabloceratops

 CONTINENT: North America

-Diabloceratops is a centrosaurine ceratopsian from the Late Cretaceous of what is now Utah, in the United States.
-It was a medium-sized ceratopsian, growing up to an estimated 4.5 m in length and 1.3 t in body mass.
+Diabloceratops is a medium-sized ceratopsian dinosaur, which grew up to an estimated 4.5 m in length and 1.3 t in body mass.
 Like other ceratopsians, it had a frill made of bone on the back of its head, and an assortment of interesting horns.
-Diabloceratops had a small nose horn, and curved horns on the brow above the eyes.
 Most notably, it had two tall, curved horns protruding from the top of the frill.

-The Cretaceous (along with the Mesozoic) ended with the Cretaceous–Paleogene extinction event, a large mass extinction in which many groups, including non-avian dinosaurs, pterosaurs, and large marine reptiles, died out.
-The end of the Cretaceous is defined by the abrupt Cretaceous–Paleogene boundary (K–Pg boundary), a geologic signature associated with the mass extinction that lies between the Mesozoic and Cenozoic Eras.
+The Cretaceous (along with the Mesozoic) ended with the Cretaceous-Paleogene (K-Pg) extinction event, a large mass extinction in which many groups, including non-avian dinosaurs, pterosaurs, and large marine reptiles, died out.
+This event, likely triggered by an asteroid impact, is marked by the abrupt K-Pg boundary, a distinct geologic layer separating the Mesozoic and Cenozoic Eras.
+In its aftermath, mammals and avian dinosaurs rapidly diversified, becoming the dominant land animals of the Cenozoic Era.